dax8it/ATJIUJITSU-REAL-NEW/content/blog/kids-bjj-summer-camp-2023.md

 <br>

-**Many have asked, and we're happy to deliver.
-Our Summer Camp will return for the summer of 2023!
-Is your child ready to have a blast this summer learning and practicing jiu jitsu in Gi and No Gi, in addition to other fun activities such as judo, kickboxing, arts and crafts, obstacle courses and more!?
-Then join us now for our Jiu-Jitsu based summer camp!**

-**This year our summer will be focused on a crash course jiu-jitsu based program!
-Whether you’re looking to improve your Jiu-Jitsu game, or your competition skills, learn self defense, improve your fitness or just see what BJJ is all about, we’d love to welcome you to our Academy.
-Our BJJ Summer Camp is for kids ages 5-14.
-This weekly summer camp is great for beginners, as well as experienced bjj practitioners.
-Campers will have a blast learning and practicing jiu jitsu in Gi and No Gi, in addition to other fun activities such as judo, kickboxing, arts and crafts, obstacle courses and more!**

-**Our days will include a variety of ground based jiu-jitsu techniques as well as takedowns, and agility workouts that will improve your child’s fitness level and athletic ability.
-Campers will have fun learning jiu-jitsu alongside our staff members and making new friends.
-Check out our hourly schedule below.**
+### Get Ready for an Unforgettable Summer: Jiu-Jitsu and More at Our 2023 Summer Camp Near You!

+Exciting news for parents looking to enrich their kids' summer—our Jiu-Jitsu-based Summer Camp is back for 2023!
+Imagine a summer where your child not only has fun but also gains valuable skills in Brazilian Jiu-Jitsu, both in Gi and No Gi.
+But that's not all; we've got a whole range of activities, from Kickboxing and Judo to Arts and Crafts and Obstacle Courses.
+It's the perfect blend of Martial Arts, Fitness, and Mental Toughness, all rolled into one incredible summer experience!

+### A Crash Course in Brazilian Jiu-Jitsu and More for Kids Ages 5-14

+This year, we're taking a deep dive into Brazilian Jiu-Jitsu, offering a crash course that's perfect for beginners and experienced practitioners alike.
+Whether your child is looking to improve their Jiu-Jitsu techniques, boost their Fitness levels, or learn essential Self-Defense skills, our Academy is the place to be.
+Our BJJ Summer Camp is designed for kids ages 5-14 and includes a variety of activities like Kickboxing, Judo, Arts and Crafts, and even Obstacle Courses!

+### Ground-Based Techniques, Takedowns, and Agility Workouts

+Our camp days are packed with engaging activities that go beyond traditional Martial Arts.
+We'll cover ground-based Jiu-Jitsu techniques, takedowns, and even include agility workouts to enhance your child's athletic ability and Fitness levels.
+It's not just about learning; it's about having a blast with our dedicated staff and making new friends in a Discipline-focused environment.

 ![](/img/summer-camp-schedule-.jpg)